mesoform/terraform-infrastructure-modules/mcp/README.md

 | upload_path_regex | string |  true within static_files context only | | none |

 #### Manifest Files
-Your AS directory should contain a manifest file: `mmcf-manifest.json`, which by default is located in the 'root_dir/build' directory.
+For GAE deployments with a deployment type of `files`, a `mmcf-manifest.json` manifest file should be included.

+By default this file is located in the `<root_dir>/build` directory for the AS, and will contain the keys `artifactDir` and `contents`.

 Example:
 ```json